-Arushi, a member of the economic consulting team, brings years of experience in quantitative economic analysis working with clients around the globe and across sectors to build models, forecast markets and evaluate interventions using state-of-the art techniques.
+Arushi and the other members of the economic consulting team bring years of experience in quantitative economic analysis working with clients around the globe and across sectors to build models, forecast markets and evaluate interventions using state-of-the-art techniques.

 Assistant Economist, Economic Impact

 Complete the form below to download the report